Nab-88/social-graphs-and-interactions/index.md

 ## 4 - Basic Analysis

-> For this section we decided to present the work we did on the Network obtained with the Wikipages.
+> In this section we decided to present the basic analysis we did on the Network obtained with the Wikipages.

 | Degree | Eigenvector | Betweeness |